LazarS80/Megerzes-Intuition/README.md

-Chat gpt, and Intuition testing application made using App Builder, inline javascript embedded in html.
+Inline javascript embedded in html.
+Built using Chat Gpt 3.5 and App Builder.